Key takeaways

 Natural alternatives to Restasis

-Additional natural alternatives used to improve the symptoms associated with DED include supplementation with omega-3 fatty acids, but a large clinical study found that supplementation did not improve dry eye symptoms.
-This may be partly due to a need for more standardization in content and quality over supplement brands.
-A diet rich in omega-3s and otherwise well-rounded may be considered important for dry eye symptoms and overall eye health.
-Acupuncture is a strategy for which some small studies have demonstrated improved DED signs and symptoms.
-Otherwise, over-the-counter eye lubricants like artificial tears are reasonable starting points, with no specific evidence of a combination of best ingredients for all patients.
+Additional natural alternatives to improve the symptoms associated with dry eye disease include supplementation with omega-3 fatty acids.
+However, a 2018 clinical study found that supplementation did not improve dry eye symptoms.
+This may be partly due to a need for more standardization in content and quality across supplement brands.
+A well-rounded diet rich in omega-3s may be considered important for dry eye symptoms and overall eye health.

 How to switch to a Restasis alternative

-When switching eye medications to an alternative, discussing options with healthcare professionals is always best.
-OTC options could be discussed with your local pharmacist, but prescription eye drops for DED should be reviewed with an eye care professional like an ophthalmologist.
-If an alternative to Restasis is needed, it can be initiated immediately.
+When switching eye medications to an alternative, discuss options with a healthcare professional.
+Over-the-counter options could be discussed with your local pharmacist, but prescription eye drops for dry eye disease should be reviewed with an eye care professional like an ophthalmologist.

 - Dry Eye, Cleveland Clinic (2022)